-NurseHack4Health is a free virtual, weekend-long hackathon presented by Johnson & Johnson, SONSIEL, Microsoft and dev up and hosted on the Microsoft Teams platform.
+NurseHack4Health is a free, weekend-long virtual hackathon presented by Johnson & Johnson, SONSIEL, Microsoft and dev up for nurses to share and develop their ideas to improve healthcare and strengthen their innovation skills.

 Our Guiding Principles: